WE WILL PARTNER WITH YOU

 "Unusual incident" means an event or occurrence involving an individual that is not consistent with routine operations, policies and procedures, or the individual's care or individual service plan, but is not a major unusual incident.

-Clearwater COG conducts provider compliance reviews, on behalf of County Boards, of Adult Foster and Adult Family Living Providers, Independent and Agency Providers, and Non-Medical Transportation Providers.
-In order to ensure consistency, a standardized review process is used from the DODD Office of Provider Standards and Review (OPSR).
+Clearwater COG conducts provider compliance reviews Medicaid waiver providers on behalf the COG’s seven County Boards of Developmental Disabilities.
+In order to ensure consistency, a standardized review process is used from the DODD Office of System Support and Standards (OSASS).
+We also conduct mock provider compliance reviews upon request.

 QA MEDICATION AUDITS